The Option Module

 In my last example I added a second check.
 While two checks are still somehow okay in terms of readability it can become unhandy fast.
 Wouldn’t it be better if we could chain the operations?

 an option again.
-When the predicate we provided returns true
+When the predicate we provided returns true we just get back the original value

 unchanged.
-Otherwise we get None
+Otherwise we get None.

 |